keithjgrant/keithjgrant.com/content/posts/2017/04/memorizing-alignment-properties.md

  * `align-items` controls how the flex items align themselves vertically within each row.
  * `align-self` on a single flex item controls how that item is aligned vertically within a row, overriding its parent’s `align-items` setting.

-## Hope that helps
+## One caveat

 If you can remember this rule, you’ll have a lot more of flexbox ready from memory.
 Note that **these swap if you change the flex direction** to “column” or “column reverse”.
+Technically speaking, `justify-content` spaces along the main axis, and `align-*` properties space along the cross axis.
+But learn the default behavior, as it is the most common scenario; and know that rotating these axes changes it.

 As a bonus, these properties also apply to CSS Grid as well.
 Grid also brings in a `justify-items` and `justify-self` property to fill out the set.
 These work much like their `align-*` counterparts, but on the horizontal plane.